Skip to content

 The scholars consistently rank rida higher than sabr.
 Sabr still contains an element of struggle: the patient person resists the pull toward complaint, despair, or abandonment of the path.
 The contented person has passed beyond struggle into a settled trust that no longer needs to resist, because the grounds for resistance have dissolved.
 Rida is the fruit of long sabr.
 It cannot be faked or forced.
 It arrives, when it arrives, as a gift.

 Tawakkul (trust in God) is the theological foundation on which both sabr and rida rest.
-If God is truly in charge, truly wise, truly merciful, then patience is not irrational optimism.
-It is the rational response to reality.
-And rida is not passivity.
-It is the deepest form of realism: accepting that the One who orchestrates all events has a wisdom that exceeds the servant’s understanding.
+If God is truly in charge, truly wise, truly merciful, then patience is simply the rational response to reality, not a naive optimism.
+And rida is the deepest form of realism, a settled acceptance that the One who orchestrates all events has a wisdom that exceeds the servant’s understanding.

 Sabr and the Sufi Path